qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 double click its name in the :guilabel:`Fields and Values` list.
 Generally, you can use the various fields, values and functions to construct the calculation expression, or you can just type it into the box (see :ref:`vector_expressions`).
-Since |qg| 2.2, you can create a new rule by copying and pasting an existing rule with the right mouse button.
+You can create a new rule by copying and pasting an existing rule with the right mouse button.
-Also since |qg| 2.2, you can use the 'ELSE' rule that will be run if none of the other rules on that level match.
+You can also use the 'ELSE' rule that will be run if none of the other rules on that level match.
+Since QGIS 2.6 the label for the rules appears in a pseudotree in the map legend.
+Just double-klick the rules in the map legend and the Style menu of the layer properties appears showing the rule that is the background for the symbol in the pseudotree.

 .. _figure_symbology_5: